-A cookie is a very tiny file that a website uses to store information about you on your device.
-It’s one of the ways a website remembers user preferences.
-Aside from user ID and session ID, it can store stuff like form-filling data, pages on the site you visited before, what buttons you pressed, and what you have in your shopping cart (though the latter is often stored on the server-side these days).
+A cookie is a tiny file that a website uses to store information about you on your device.
+It helps the website “remember” user preferences.
+It stores the user ID and session ID as well as form-filling data, pages on the site you visited before, and what buttons you pressed.

 There are transient and persistent cookies.
 Transient cookies expire every time you close the browser, deleting any temporary tracking data they stored.
 Persistent cookies store data persistently, from browsing session to browsing session.

-Cookie data is transmitted every time you make a request on the website – it usually involves navigating to other pages on the site.
+Cookie data is transmitted every time you make a request on the website.
+The simplest request is navigating to other pages on the site.
 By having the ID paired with the request, a website can personalize replies to you, the user.
 That’s one of the ways store sites know to display the exact contents of the shopping cart no matter what page you’re on.

-- Tracking cookies are persistent cookies that keep data on you and your browsing habits.
-That’s how a website owner can create a picture of what pages a user visited in what order and how long they stayed here.
-Tracking cookies are what enables annoying “personalized” targeted ads, search results that are tailored to you, and marketing departments that get up in copywriters’ grill about “bounce rates” and other gibberish.
+Tracking cookies are persistent cookies that keep data on you and your browsing habits.
+They let a website owner know what pages a user visited in what order and how long they stayed there.
+Tracking cookies enable annoying “personalized” targeted ads, search results that are tailored to you, and marketing departments that get up in copywriters’ grill about “bounce rates” and other gibberish.